 Frequently Asked Questions

 International students complete the same application process as non-international applicants.
-Please complete the Perk online application or students may complete the common applications through SSAT, Gateway to Prep Schools, or TABS.
+Please complete the Perk online application or students may complete the common applications through SSAT or TABS.

 Students who complete the admissions process according to the deadline of February 1 can expect to receive an admissions decision by March 10.
 Any applicants who apply outside of the standard timeframe will be considered on a space available basis.